yyyar/gobetween/README.md

 It's Fast!
 See [Performance Testing](https://github.com/yyyar/gobetween/wiki/Performance-tests)

 ## The Name
-It's play on words: gobetween ("go between").
+It's a play on words: gobetween ("go between").

 Also, it's written in Go, and it's a proxy so it's something that stays between 2 parties :smile: